Pece17/COBOL/README.md

 The program works correctly.

-I put my first name as the author and change the text to be displayed.
+I put my first name as the author and change the date, purpose, **PROGRAM-ID.**, and the text to be displayed.

 ```
       ******************************************************************
       * Author: Pekka
-      * Date:
+      * Date: 2025-10-07
-      * Purpose:
+      * Purpose: Testing COBOL
       * Tectonics: cobc
       ******************************************************************
        IDENTIFICATION DIVISION.
        PROGRAM-ID.
-YOUR-PROGRAM-NAME.
+TEST.
        DATA DIVISION.
        FILE SECTION.
        WORKING-STORAGE SECTION.